MaramAlossaimi/MaramAlossaimi/content/summer school:workshops/summer schools/index.md

 ---
 title:  The Geoquant 2021, Geometry and Quantization summer school and conference
-summary: Poisson Geometry and quantum groups with their applications in physics
+summary: Poisson Geometry and quantum groups with their applications in physics, virtual, 2-6 and 9-13 August 2021.

 tags: